Alex Sharata

 Our 'one team' approach enables a constantly spinning flywheel of idea exchange between our early and growth-stage practices, allowing us to nurture multiyear relationships with founders prior to investing in a growth round.

-Alex Sharata, Principal
+Alex Sharata, Partner

 Companies